 The biggest pros: A swing-open tray, you guys!!
-I’ve been saying someone should do this for years… And the Nook is VERY portable.
+I was saying someone should do this for years before anyone did… And the Nook is VERY portable.

 The main difference between the OG Nook and the New Nook is the larger, adjustable tray (no more cup holder).
 The tray can slide (front to back) as your kiddos grow while also reducing the “food fall potential” from tray to mouth (for self feeders).
 Joovy also gave the Nook a little style update: a newer, modern look.

 There is no assembly.
 Whhh-aaaa?
 You heard me.
 Just pull it out of the box and pop that puppy open.
 Take off the packaging, and you are ready to eat.

-The Nook folds up oh so easily; a simple pull of the lever and it collapses right quick — tray and all.
+Yes, the Nook folds up-oh-so easily: a simple pull of the lever and it collapses right quick — tray and all.
 Throw it in your trunk and head off to Grandma’s (and relax, she won’t get upset about her seats getting dirty from the baybeeees).

 I was skeptical about the “leatherette” seat cover and the straps being easy to clean, but I was happily surprised.
-My kids eat some messy foods, and these straps wipe clean with just a dishcloth.
+My kids are some messy eaters, and these straps wipe clean with just a dishcloth.
 The seat does have seams and crevices, but it’s also relatively easy to wipe down (to the ground… for the dog to eat…). <— Nod if you’ve been there.